elannasinada/hive-microservices/README.md

 ## Introduction

-DevVault is a **comprehensive project management application** built using **Spring Boot** and **microservices architecture**.
+Hive is a **comprehensive project management application** built using **Spring Boot** and **microservices architecture**.
 It provides a **seamless experience** for project leaders and team members to **collaborate effectively **.
-With DevVault, you can register users, create projects, manage project members, create tasks, and assign tasks to team members.
+With Hive, you can register users, create projects, manage project members, create tasks, and assign tasks to team members.

 ## Functionalities

-🚀 DevVault offers the following **key functionalities**:
+🚀 Hive offers the following **key functionalities**:

 1. **User Registration and Authentication**: Users can register and log in using JWT tokens for **secure access**. ✅